 1. Personalization is the key

 Personalized marketing is the key to success and that goes for email marketing as well. is one of the most effective strategies for email marketing success.
-So, work on personalizing your emails to give it a more human touch and ultimately accelerating your conversion rate.
+So, work on personalizing your emails to give them a more human touch and ultimately accelerate your conversion rate.

 You can do this by including the recipient’s first name in the email.
-Do you know emails, where customer’s first name is mentioned, have higher click-through rates than those which don’t?
+Do you know emails, where a customer’s first name is mentioned, have higher click-through rates than those which don’t?
 It’s a great way of giving value to customers.
-In addition, you can even personalize the subject line by keeping a close track of your customer’s interest, their location, birthdays etc.
+In addition, you can even personalize the subject line by keeping close track of your customer’s interests, their location, birthdays, etc.

 2. Remove spam words

 There are certain words like “buy, “sale”, “deal” and many more that have been overused by marketers and spammers as well.
 These words at times can trigger the emotional quotient of people in a negative way.

 They might associate it with a sense of loss, work, or obligation.
 So, in order to give a more human approach, try not to use such words in the subject line.
 Replace them with something creative and more fun.
 After all, it is always better to stand out from the crowd and be a little different from others.